yobazy/MyFinance/issues_checks.md

 [] Once some transactions are cat the page does not populate with more [] the View All button just loads the paginated thing, instead we should have the total transactions ...
-[] bulk edit dialog popup only accounts for transactions on the page, rather than all transactions [] Uncat menu, category selection should be alphebatizes [x] old databases are removed when
+[] bulk edit dialog popup only accounts for transactions on the page, rather than all transactions [] after accepting bulk edit, changes arent immediately reflected (only the selected one disappears, if theres other transactions of the same type)
+[] Uncat menu, category selection should be alphebatizes [x] old databases are removed when